 David A. Balfour Park

-Located in the Deer Park neighborhood, this park is a rather urban site for your fall adventure in Toronto.
+Located in the Deer Park neighborhood, this park is a rather an urban site for your fall adventure in Toronto.
 The park has many fountains, pools, a garden, an open space on a reservoir, and even a children's playground.
-This way, feel free to come here with your family as there is fun for every age.
+This way, feel free to come here with your family as there is something fun to do for persons of all ages.

 Crother Woods is one of the most picturesque places in Toronto and a perfect spot for taking pictures of golden yellow and bright-red fall leaves.
 The area boasts about 10 km of walking trails, a variety of plants and animals, and an amazing view of the Toronto skyline.
 So remember to book your accommodation in advance (Toronto is super busy this time of year) and have a wonderful time.